 Jeff Sessions was confirmed as Attorney General to kick off the year.
 People will say that didn’t scare anyone, but I’m here to tell you that investment slowed a bit.
 By mid-year, though, the OLCC program began to hit its stride.
 Things felt mostly “built” for the first time, even if a testing lab bottleneck persisted alongside other program kinks.
 Elsewhere, I began teaching the cannabis course at the law school.
 Class was sold out and then some.

 By December 2017, there were almost 900 licensed farms in Oregon, and the M&A market started to gain steam.
 There was a LOT of talk at this point about oversupply, unlicensed cannabis and diversion.
-We were fielding fewer and fewer calls from “medical marijuana growers”, although it was known that folks were still stacking cards and everything else.
+The faddish and wasteful RICO lawsuits were in full swing.
+Here at the law firm, we were also fielding fewer and fewer calls from “medical marijuana growers”, although it was known that folks were still stacking cards and everything else.
 That said, all of those 90-plant medical grows were going the way of the buffalo.